 Finding a mentor can be challenging if you don’t know where to start.
 But they can offer significant benefits in helping your staff grow in both their professional and personal lives.

 Whether internally or externally, mentor programs provide a sense of importance and significance that may not be possible just through management.
 You might also give the mentee options to become the mentor one day if you run the program internally.

 Instead of appreciating your staff here and there, consider implementing a staff appreciation holiday.
 The holiday will mark one day a year where you have an entire event dedicated to appreciating staff.

-If it’s available to you, you could even consider shutting down the business for the day so everyone can celebrate together.
+You could even consider shutting down the business for the day so everyone can celebrate together.
 Whatever you decide to do, it should mark an exciting day of the year that’s part of the company culture.

 21) Celebrate Non-Work Achievements

 Your staff have lives outside of their jobs and are accomplishing incredible things.
 Whether they run small businesses, are volunteering or participating in a sport, make a note of their hobbies and activities they do in their spare time.